Terahertz

 So, it seems that perhaps Harper’s only real strategy thus far has been to appear less incompetent than the various Liberal leaders.
 But with lame ducks like Paul Martin, Stephane Dion, and Michael Ignatieff, should we really be calling Stephen Harper an expert strategist?

-2 Responses to “Harper: Just plain lucky?”
+2 thoughts on “Harper: Just plain lucky?”

-It does seem that Sweater vest Steve has 9 lives, doesn’t he?
+1. It does seem that Sweater vest Steve has 9 lives, doesn’t he?
 Is it possible though, that the long census form debacle could be the incident that takes the last life?
 I’m not that optimistic, but I think Steve must be starting to get nervous.

 In spite of some incoherent articles from Sun Media and the Blogging SupposiTories, Iggy’s bus tour is getting positive reviews; good turn outs.
 I went to one of the events as well as many of my friends and aquaintances and all said the same thing.
 I don’t know when the last Harris Decima poll that was released today was taken, but as Steve continues to screw up (long census or otherwise; perhaps Helena Guergis could make waves?
 Or who knows what else? ) and if Iggy just continues the course for the rest of the tour and basically ignores Steve and the Sun Media crowd, (and perhaps Mr Apps could go away for awhile would certainly be a bonus) It would certainly be interesting to see how this translates into polling numbers at any given poll for any polling firm.